How The 3 Nobel Winners For Economics Upended The Fight Against Poverty

 What's the impact of this Nobel Prize?

 Of course it's too soon to tell.
-Duflo says she and her fellow recipients plan to figure out how to make use of the $915,000 prize to further their research.
-But perhaps the greatest impact will be the attention this brings to the approach they've pioneered.
+But Duflo says she and her fellow recipients plan to figure out how to make use of the $915,000 prize to further their research.
+And perhaps the greatest impact will be the attention this brings to the approach they've pioneered.
 "It's a prize not just for us, but for the whole movement," said Banerjee at a joint news conference at MIT.